WurstCommander/Win10AppRemove/README.md

 ## Tips / Workaround: ##

+- For finding errors:
-- If you don't get any errormessages, remove "#$ErrorActionPreference = "SilentlyContinue"" from the script.
+  If you don't get any errormessages, remove "#$ErrorActionPreference = "SilentlyContinue"" from the script.
-  I included it, because some apps throw some errormessages (app is already removed etc.) which CLS can't remove from screen.
+  I included it, because some apps throw errormessages (app is already removed etc.) which CLS can't remove from the console.
 I don't know why.

 ## Disclamer: ##